Natural Bridges Campground

 Directions

 From Blanding, Utah, drive south on US 191 to UT 95.
-Take UT 95 about 35 miles west to UT 275.
-The entrance to Natural Bridges is at the end of UT 275.
+Take UT 95 approximately 35 miles west to UT 275.
+Natural Bridges National Monument entrance is at the end of UT 275.
 The campground entrance is just past the visitor center parking lot exit, before the nine-mile Bridge View Drive.

 Nearby Campgrounds